irrinkisatish/studentonlinefeedback/README.md

 # Database Setup

 This project requires a MySQL database setup.
-The SQL script is provided in the `database` folder and contains the necessary table structures and initial data.
+The SQL script is provided in the `directory` folder and contains the necessary table structures and initial data.

 ## SQL File Location